hamza-algohary/SDRAM-verilog/README.md

 The first six constants are to define the states, and the three below are to define commands.
 The last one represents burst length of course.

-Now let's define the memory cells matrix as a 2D array of registers (where a register represents a cell whose length is bits).
+Now let's define the memory cells matrix as a 2D array of registers (where a register represents a cell whose length is 8 bits).
 Its dimensions are 16x16.

 ```verilog
     reg [7:0] memory [15:0][15:0];
 ```

-> Note: In actual DRAMs, memory cells as you know are actually made with 1 transistor + 1 capacitor.
+> Note: In actual DRAMs, bits as you know are actually made with 1 transistor + 1 capacitor (not registers).

 Now let's add a bunch of registers that represent the SDRAM's current state